liviux/k8s-cluster-oci-rpi4/README.md

 ## Bash completion

 To run commands faster and easier you can use auto-completion for kubectl.
 Run `apt install bash-completion` and then `echo 'source <(kubectl completion bash)' >>~/.bashrc`.
+Reinitialize bash with `bash` command.
 Now after every kubectl you can hit tab and it will autocomplete for you.
 Try with a running pod, just write `kubectl get pod` and hit TAB.

 ## Traefik dashboard
 First write a yaml file _traefik-crd.yaml_ and apply it.
 It should have this content: